 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 May 2011 saw gas prices go over $4.00 a gallon in most parts of the United States.
-Some insurers offer special discounts for driving a hybrid engine car, and high-performance automobiles generally have a more expensive cost of insurance.
+Some insurers offer special discounts for driving a hybrid-electric car, and high-performance automobiles generally have a more expensive cost of insurance.
 Despite these factors, sales of muscle cars manufactured by General Motors, Ford, and Chrysler outstripped hybrid motor vehicles during the month.

-According to statistics compiled by Edmunds.com, the combined sales of three models – the Chevrolet Camaro, Ford Mustang and Dodge Challenger – bested the combined sales of all hybrid models offered in the United States during the month of May.
+According to statistics compiled by Edmunds.com, the combined sales of three models – the Chevrolet Camaro, Ford Mustang and Dodge Challenger – bested the combined sales of all hybrid engine models offered in the United States during the month of May.
 Sales totals for those three models were 19,476, while the all hybrid models sold just 17,852.

 For gearheads, this might be seen as a glimmer of hope that high-performance models are hear to stay.
-Unfortunately, much of the decline experienced in hybrid sales, particularly Japanese hybrids, which fell nearly 52-percent for the month, are directly related to the stalls in manufacturing related to the earthquake and resulting tsunami.
+Unfortunately, much of the decline experienced in hybrid-electric vehicle sales, particularly Japanese hybrids, which fell nearly 52-percent for the month, are directly related to the stalls in manufacturing related to the earthquake and resulting tsunami.
 There simply weren’t enough models on dealer lots.

 American automakers have their own hybrid models as well.
 Ford makes a number of popular hybrid models, such as the Ford Fusion and Escape models.
 Despite their popularity, they sell nowhere near in the volume of their traditional variants.
 Ford sold a total of 23,140 Escapes in May, and only 1,118 were hybrid versions.
 That means hybrid versions accounted for less than five percent of the total sales of the Escape.